 A violation of the child safety seat law is a Class C misdemeanor.
 In addition to fines, anyone found guilty of violating the child safety seat law may be required to attend a court-approved offenders' class offering education on the issue.
 The offender is responsible for paying for the cost of the class in addition to any fine.
 All fines are paid into a special fund used to purchase and or loan child safety seats for parents and guardians who are unable to afford them.
 One final note: if a child is not capable of using a conventional car seat, then a “specially modified, professionally manufactured restraint system” may be used with a physician’s prescription.

-At the Law Offices of John Day, we are dedicated to helping injury victims.
+At The Law Offices of John Day, P.C. we are dedicated to helping injury victims.
 Our award-winning lawyers offer a free, no-obligation consultation.
 We handle all injury cases on a contingency basis so we only get paid if we recover money for you.
 If you would like to talk to one of our attorneys, please call us anytime at 615-742-4880 or toll-free at 866.812.8787.